-How well do you know 'Ferris Bueller's Day Off'?
+Quiz: How well do you know 'Ferris Bueller's Day Off'?

 Bueller? ...
 Bueller?

-It's hard to believe "Ferris Bueller's Day Off" is about to turn 31, but as Ferris himself observed, "Life moves pretty fast."
+It's hard to believe "Ferris Bueller's Day Off" is turning 32, but as Ferris himself observed, "Life moves pretty fast."

-John Hughes' feel-good flick, in which the titular teen (Matthew Broderick) feigns illness in order to skip school and spend a carefree day exploring Chicago with best pal Cameron (Alan Ruck) and girlfriend Sloane (Mia Sara), remains so beloved that the city celebrated last year with a three-day Ferris Fest that re-created various events from the film.
+John Hughes' feel-good flick, in which the titular teen (Matthew Broderick) feigns illness in order to skip school and spend a carefree day exploring Chicago with best pal Cameron (Alan Ruck) and girlfriend Sloane (Mia Sara), remains as beloved with fans as ever.
+(The city even celebrated the movie's 30th anniversary with a three-day Ferris Fest that re-created various events from the film.)

-So, go ahead, play hooky — and take the quiz below to test your memory of the movie, which hit theaters on June 11, 1986.
+So, go ahead, play hooky — and take the quiz below to test your memory of "Ferris Bueller," which hit theaters on June 11, 1986.

 This post was originally published on May 24, 2016.